apayeur/GIF-Ca/README.md

 Fitting a GIF neural model with voltage-dependent calcium current to data

-This code builds upon the code found in https://github.com/pozzorin/GIFFittingToolbox It implements a GIF (Generalized Integrate-and-Fire, a close cousin of GLM and SRM) neuron model with subthreshold calcium dynamics, and fits its parameters to experimental data.
+This code builds upon the code found in https://github.com/pozzorin/GIFFittingToolbox It implements a GIF (Generalized Integrate-and-Fire, a close cousin of GLM and SRM) neuron model with subthreshold voltage-dependent calcium current, and fits its parameters to experimental data.
 The calcium current appears as an added term in the total current of the basic GIF model.
 Both a simplified calcium current (GIF-Ca) and a more sophisticated kinetic model (GIF-Ca-Kinetic) were used, based on Ref.
 [3].

 The main methods used in this code are a multilinear regression for the subthreshold parameters and maximum likelihood for matching the model spike initiation parameters to spiking data.